rbleattler/mdop-docs/mdop/dart-v10/overview-of-the-tools-in-dart-10.md

 **Disk Commander** lets you recover and repair disk partitions or volumes by using one of the following recovery processes:

 - Restore the master boot record (MBR)

 - Recover one or more lost volumes

 - Restore partition tables from **Disk Commander** backup

 - Save partition tables to **Disk Commander** backup

-**Warning**
+> [!WARNING]
-We recommend that you back up a disk before you use **Disk Commander** to repair it.
+> We recommend that you back up a disk before you use **Disk Commander** to repair it.
 By using **Disk Commander**, you can potentially damage volumes and make them inaccessible.
 Additionally, changes to one volume can affect other volumes because volumes on a disk share a partition table.

-**Note**
+> [!NOTE]
-The recovery of dynamic disks with DaRT is not supported.
+> The recovery of dynamic disks with DaRT is not supported.

 ### Disk Wipe

 You can use **Disk Wipe** to delete all data from a disk or volume, even the data that is left behind after you reformat a hard disk drive. **Disk Wipe** lets you select from either a single-pass overwrite or a four-pass overwrite, which meets current U.S. Department of Defense standards.

-**Warning**
+> [!WARNING]
-After wiping a disk or volume, you cannot recover the data.
+> After wiping a disk or volume, you cannot recover the data.
 Verify the size and label of a volume before erasing it.

 ### Explorer